Civil ensign: British overseas territories and crown dependencies

+The Red Ensign Group is a collaboration of United Kingdom shipping registries including British Overseas Territories and Crown dependencies.
+A ship registered in any country within the Red Ensign group is entitled to fly the Red Ensign, or it can choose to fly the Red Ensign defaced with its home port national colors.

+Blue Ensign exceptions

+In some cases, the Blue Ensign may be flown in lieu of the Red Ensign if a number of merchant vessels crew are former Royal Navy personnel or current Royal Navy Reservists, or commanded by an officer of the Royal Navy Reserve.
+India and Sri Lanka enact similar laws.

 Civil ensigns that vary greatly from the national flag

 Several countries have civil ensigns that are very different from the national flag.

 Civil ensigns consisting of the national flag with an additional emblem

 Well-known examples are the Italian civil ensign showing the shield with the arms of the sea republics, and the Polish civil ensign with the arms of Poland.
 Most of these emblems were added to distinguish the ensign from similar flags of other countries (e.g. Colombia/Ecuador) or from other signal flags (e.g. Malta/ H signal flag).

 Civil ensigns that are simplified national flags with coat of arms removed

 In several countries (such as Spain and much of Hispanic America, and some European countries), there are two main versions of the flag, a simpler one (usually a striped flag) and a more elaborate one with the national arms.
 The simpler one is used as a civil ensign (and in most cases also as a civil flag), whereas the version with the arms is mainly used by the government and the military.
 In El Salvador, the civil ensign also differs from the national flag in the proportions.